Cami de Ronda, the Costa Brava coastal path

 Once you arrive at Cala Montgo you leave the the hustle and bustle of L’Escala behind you until L’Estartit.

 The terrain is pretty stony underfoot most of the day.
 There’s two little bays to stop off at before arriving at L’Estartit, Cala Ferriol and Cala Pedrosa.

 Day six starts off with a pleasant barefoot stroll along the sandy beach until reaching the river Ter which flows into the sea.
 The book i was reading stated that you could wade through this but upon reaching the river found that this was impossible.
 So the only option was to walk along the side of the river to the first crossing point at Torroella de Montgri then head back towards the beach and along to Begur.
 There is another option which takes you through the Emporda countryside and villages of Palau Sator and Pals before reaching Begur but i preferred to take the coastal route.

 Day 7, Begur – Palamos

-This is quite a long one but worth it for the breathtaking scenery along the way.
+This is quite a long stretch of the Costa Brava cami de ronda but worth it for the breathtaking scenery along the way.
 First up is the view down to Platja Fonda and Aiguablava.

 From Aiguablava the route takes you inland and brings you out at the lovely little bay of Tamariu.